Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Experiments and Results

 \section{Experiments and Results}

 In this section we consider various manipulation tasks which challenge the learning algorithm in different ways.
 For the experiments from \textit{a)} to \textit{d)}, the demonstrations are performed by an user familiar with the system.
-The experiments were carried out using an ABB YuMi robot with an Azure Kinect camera for object recognition using Aruco markers\footnote{The code for object recognition is adapted from \url{https://github.com/pal-robotics/aruco_ros}}.
-The ABB YuMi robot is put in \textit{LeadThrough} mode which allows to guide the robot end-effector to the desired position, then the user has to input the action type to perform.
+The experiments were carried out using an ABB YuMi robot with an Azure Kinect camera for object recognition using Aruco markers.
+The code repository is made publicly available\footnote{\url{https://github.com/matiov/learn-BTs-from-demo}}.
+The ABB YuMi robot is put in \textit{LeadThrough} mode (this mode switches off the motor brakes in the robot arm and it gravity-balances it) that allows to guide the robot end-effector to the desired position, then the user has to input the action type to perform.

-To demonstrate how sensitive the system is to varying demonstrations, we also asked non-expert users to solve a task, to gain some insight on the exploitability of the framework in an industrial scenario.
+To demonstrate how sensitive the system is to varying demonstrations, in experiment \textit{e)} we asked non-expert users to solve a task, to gain some insight on the exploitability of the framework in an industrial scenario.

 \paragraph{Object in box} The goal of this task is to put a cube in a box (as for cube \textit{A} in Figure~\ref{fig:nonexpert_task}).
 From any starting condition, the demonstration is realized by picking the cube and then by dropping it in the box.